History of Rijeka: Medieval times

 In 1288 the Rijeka citizens signed the Law codex of Vinodol, one of the oldest codes of law in Europe.
 Law code of Vinodol or Vinodol statute (Vinodolski zakonik) is one of the oldest law texts written in the Chakavian dialect of Croatian and is among the oldest Slavic codes.
 It was written in the Glagolitic alphabet.
 It was originally compiled in 1288 by a commission of 42 members in Novi Vinodolski, a town on the Adriatic Sea coast in Croatia, located south of Crikvenica, Selce and Bribir and north of Senj.
 However, the code itself is preserved in a 16th-century copy.

 In the period from about 1300 to 1466 Rijeka was ruled by a number of noble families, the most prominent of which was the German Walsee family.
-Rijeka even rivalled Venice when in it was sold by Rambert II Walsee to the Habsburg emperor Frederick III, Archduke of Austria in 1466.
+Rijeka even rivalled Venice when in it was sold by Vitus Butinarius to the Habsburg emperor Frederick III, Archduke of Austria in 1466.
 It would remain under Austrian Habsburg rule for over 450 years (except for a brief period of French rule between 1809 and 1813) until the end of World War I in 1918 when it was occupied by Croatian and subsequently by Italian irregulars.